cbonoz/trifecta25/README2.md

 ## How it Works

-### Document Registration and Issuance
+### Proof Registration and Issuance
-1. Organizations upload credential data (e.g., passports, bank statements, educational records)
+1. Organizations upload credential data (e.g., passports, bank statements, educational records).
-2. Data is digitally signed by the issuing authority
+2. Data is digitally signed by the issuing authority.
-3. Document hashes and signatures are stored on-chain for verification
+3. Document hashes and signatures are stored on-chain for verification (using Succinct).
-4. Original documents remain secure and private
+4. Original documents remain secure and private.
+5. Link to proof can be sent on the singlefact web app to the verifier.
+Verifier can log into and verify the validity of a statement with their connected wallet.
+6. Verifier or recipient user can prove they received a document via email without revealing its contents (using zkEmail).

 ### Zero-Knowledge Proof Generation
 Users can selectively prove facts like: